Family & Relationship Law

 When you start out on your journey together it is unlikely that you are thinking about how it might all fall apart.
 We don’t plan our relationships thinking this will do for now or the next 5 years.
-We jump in wholeheartedly to this ‘crazy little thing called love’.
-So when things go wrong or you grow apart, it can take you completely by surprise and heartbreaking.
+We jump in wholeheartedly.
+So when things go wrong or you grow apart, it can take you completely by surprise and be heartbreaking.
 It is during this time of heartbreak and heightened emotions that decisions need to be made – what will happen to the children, how do we divide our property, where are we going to live, how will we afford it.

 You might turn to friends or family for advice.
 You might search the internet for advice and you may have found yourself here at this webpage.
 Information and knowledge during this time of crisis is so important.
 The more information and knowledge you have, the easier it will be for you to make key decisions in the short and long term.
 However a lot of information can also be overwhelming without advice and guidance.